THE LEGAL STATUS OF A DOG

 has unlawfully in his or her possession any stolen dog, knowing such dog to be stolen, shall be liable to imprisonment for one year."

 The completion of a Police crime report is very important.
+Otherwise the case will fall into a civil law dispute rather than criminal law.

 The Police investigate a crime with the aim of finding the offender.
 The Police do not have the resources to investigate the crime of stealing a dog unless you have a definite suspect and can provide proof that this suspect stole your dog.
 Even in this case, dog stealing is not a priority for the Police.